AxesAlpha/AxesAlpha/README.md

 <p align="center">
   <img width="460" height="300" src="https://media.giphy.com/media/XLsDo3hdxWpdm/giphy.gif">
 </p>
-Talented software engineer with industrious and systematic approach to learning information.
-Open and clear worker with disciplined execution and methodical nature.
-Knowledge of Web, mobile, game and desktop development and programming, Windows Server ,SharePoint Server and Advanced Server Infrastructure development and configuration with Cybersecurity, Database administration and provisioning with SQL skills.
-Strong development skills with ability to work with minimal supervision.
-Fantastic attention to detail.
-Dedicated to solutions-oriented problem-solving and critical thinking.
-Programmer by day, musician by night
+A talented software engineer with an industrious and systematic approach to learning information.
+An open and clear worker with disciplined execution and a methodical nature.
+Knowledge of web, mobile, game and desktop development and programming, Windows Server, SharePoint Server and advanced server infrastructure development and configuration with Cybersecurity, Database administration and provisioning with SQL skills.
+Strong development skills with the ability to work with minimal supervision.
+Dedicated to solution-oriented problem-solving and critical thinking with a fantastic attention to detail.
+Programmer by day, musician by night with university level qualifications.
 <!--
 **AxesAlpha/AxesAlpha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.